Can I Take Plan B While Breastfeeding?

 "An average person will have eliminated about 50 percent of the levonorgestrel from their system in a little more than a day after taking Plan B," Roskin explained.
 "Overall, it takes about five days to be completely cleared from your system."

-But again, the amount that makes its way into breast milk is negligible and unlikely to cause any harm.
+But again, the amount that makes its way into your breast milk supply is negligible and unlikely to cause any harm.

 If you're still worried, you can temporarily switch to formula until the medication is out of your system.
 This may give some women peace of mind, Chelliah said, but it's really not necessary.
 If you are unable to switch to formula, don't worry.
 This should not prohibit you from taking Plan B.